-Special areas beyond normally offered courses: Cardinal Athletics, personalized fitness activities, horseback riding.
+One- to two-week trips beyond the normally offered activity courses: Biking, Backpacking, Skiing.
 Repeatable in different areas.
+Instructor's permission required.
 Consult the current class schedule for activities offered each year.
+Normally involves out-ofstate destinations when school is not in regular session.